Updated: 02.01.2022

 Role: Security Researcher

-Risks: Wasting their time, imagine putting in hours of effort into identifying a high severity issue and having to wait a long time for a fix, or never seeing a fix get implemented.
+Risks: Wasting their time, imagine putting hours of effort into identifying a high-severity issue and having to wait a long time for a fix, or never seeing a fix get implemented.

 Responsibility: Respectful disclosure process.
 Including sufficient information that the developer understands and can use to take action to patch their code, and a report free of blame or negativity.